jacobobryant/flub/README.md

 ## Self-promotion

-If you want to support my work, subscribe to [my newsletter](https://findka.com/subscribe/).
+If you want to support my work, [follow me](https://findka.com/u/jobryant) on Findka.

 ## License